Hello and welcome to my first blog post in which I will be documenting my journey through a short project prototyping an RFID reader!

 Instead of having to pass a buffer to hold the response, I created rspBuffer which is just a big array to temporarily store responses.

-The PN532 occasionally failed to send a valid response when reading tags (0xAA, 0xAA, 0xAA … for some reason).
+The PN532 occasionally failed to send a valid response when reading tags (0xAA, 0xAA, 0xAA … 0xAA).
 By sending a NACK signal, we can prompt the reader to try sending the response again.

 There are many configurations that can be made to the PN532, so the Reader_Init function sends commands to make sure the reader is in the right mode before we start reading.